- Military Life Cycle

-Help keep your family safe by developing a family emergency plan so you are prepared for whatever comes your way.
-Since military families sometimes face emergencies while their service members are deployed or away for extended periods, it is essential to have an emergency plan and assemble a reliable network of support in preparation for a potential crisis.
+Help keep your family safe by developing a family emergency plan.
+It’s important to be prepared for whatever comes your way.
+Emergencies sometimes occur while service members are deployed or away for extended periods.
+It is essential for military families to have an emergency plan and assemble a reliable network of support in preparation for a potential crisis.

-What needs to be included in my family emergency plan?
+What do I need to include in my family emergency plan?

-Planning for the unexpected begins with the whole family talking about what to do in a serious emergency.
-Do this in a calm way that will not make children or older relatives anxious.
+Planning for the unexpected begins with the whole family.
+Talk calmly with your family about what to do in a serious emergency.
+You do not want to make children or older relatives anxious.
 Here are some tips for creating an emergency plan:

 - Phone numbers.
 Post emergency numbers in a central place where they won’t be missed.
 Include the numbers for police, fire, poison control, school, work, child care and important relatives.
 Include your home address for quick reference since emergency respondents will need to know where to find you.

 - An emergency contact.
-Since it’s often easier to call long distance during an emergency, pick an out-of-state relative as your family’s emergency contact.
+It’s often easier to call long distance during an emergency.
+Choose an out-of-state relative as your family’s emergency contact.
 They’ll be the point person you call or text to explain where you are in the event of a natural disaster.

 - Escape routes.
 Go through each room of your home and plan the quickest and safest escape route.
-Make sure each member of your family knows the plan for each room and how to put that plan into action should they need to make a quick escape.
+Make sure each member of your family knows the plan for each room.
+Practice the plan, so they know how to act should they need to make a quick escape.

 - Emergency meeting spots.
-Choose three spots, just to be on the safe side — one near your home, (like in the case of a fire), one outside your neighborhood, (such as the fire station or a relative’s home), and one out-of-town location in case you need to evacuate.
+Choose three spots, just to be on the safe side.
+In case of fire, elect one place near your home.
+Select another spot outside your neighborhood (such as the fire station or a relative’s home).
+Pick one out-of-town location in case you need to evacuate.

 - Pet plan.
-If your family has pets, make sure your emergency plan also includes a plan for your four-legged family members.
+If your family has pets, include your four-legged family members in your emergency plan.
 Make sure you have any necessary pet carriers and plenty of food and water on hand to take with you.

 - Important documents.
-Put your important documents in a plastic bag and keep them in a fireproof and waterproof evacuation box for easy grabbing.
+Put your important documents in a plastic bag.
+Keep the bag in a fireproof and waterproof box for easy grabbing if you have to evacuate.
 See below for which important documents you should include.

 - A “go-bag.”
-This ready-to-go supply kit can help your family leave home quickly without having to worry about packing up too many necessities.
+This ready-to-go supply kit can help your family leave home quickly.
 See below for some ideas of what to include in your go-bag.

 Which important documents do I need to take with me?